You have two or more Raspberry Pi at home?

 sudo raspi-config

-Choose something clear, like “Master”
+Choose something clear, like “Master.”

-- Update your system
+- Update your system:

-- Update the repository sources
+Update the repository sources:sudo apt update

-- Upgrade all packages
+- Upgrade all packages:

 sudo apt upgrade

-- Reboot to apply all changes
+- Reboot to apply changes:

 sudo reboot

-MPICH installation
+MPICH Installation

 What’s MPICH?